MathieuSnd/NoRISC/report/everything.md

 ## 1.1.
 Formal Verifications of Processor Cores

+### 1.1.1.
+Context behind Verification

-Verification is a critical step in processor design.
-It was in the 1990s, as for the MIPS 4000, each additional month of design time would cost between $3 million and $8 million.
-Besides, 27% of the design time was devoted to verification and testing[3].
-It is still the case, nowadays the verification process has become considerably more extensive than design efforts[4].
+Verification is a critical step in processor design, and its relative importance has grown as designs become more complex[4].
+In the 1990s, for the MIPS 4000, each additional month of design time cost between $3 million and $8 million, with 27% of design time devoted to verification and testing[3].
+The importance of verification was demonstrated in 1995 when a bug was found in the Intel Pentium processor, costing Intel approximately $475 million to replace the sold processors[4].

-Most bugs can be found using simulation based verification: The design under test is simulated in a test bench  that gives inputs and checks coherency of the design's outputs.

-Another method that is usually used to find more bugs is to simulate the design, with randomly generated inputs.
-This method can find cases the usual test bench  doesn't consider, thus find more bugs.
-This function is efficient at finding bugs though it does not give any proof of correctness.
-Even after simulating during days on random inputs, one untested input can still lead to a state that violates the specification.
+Bugs can be found through simulation-based verification by using a test bench to input data and check the coherency of the design's outputs.
+Another approach is to simulate the design using randomly generated inputs, which can uncover cases that the test bench misses.
+However, even after simulating for days with random inputs, one untested input can still lead to a state that violates the specification.
+This is where formal verification comes into play.

-This is where formal verification comes to play. it is a process of mathematically proving the correctness of a design, in this case, a processor design.
-The verification process of the pentium 4 involved formal verification, which made possible to find around 200 bugs that weren't emphasized by simulation based verification methods.
+## 1.1.2.
+Formal Verification

-The principle of hardware formal verification is to define a formal specification of the design, and then use mathematical logic and automated theorem provers to prove that the design meets that specification.
-This can provide a high degree of confidence that the design is free from certain classes of errors and will function as intended.

-The first step is to define a formal specification of the design.
-This typically involves writing a mathematical model of the design that defines its behavior in terms of input and output relations.
-The model is usually written in a formal language, such as first-order logic or temporal logic.
+The principle behind hardware formal verification is to define a formal specification of the design and then use mathematical logic and automated theorem provers to prove that the design meets that specification.
+This provides a high degree of confidence that the design is free from certain types of errors and will function as intended.
+The first step is to define a formal specification of the design, usually through writing a mathematical model of the design that defines its behavior in terms of input and output relations, using a formal language such as first-order logic or temporal logic[5].

-There are serval verification methodologies, such as **model checking** and **theorem proving**.
-While theorem proving gives stronger proofs of correctness, it is difficult to automate and highly relly on the design under verification.
+There are serval verification methodologies, including **model checking** and **theorem proving**.
+While theorem proving gives stronger proofs of correctness, it is difficult to automate and highly relly on the design under verification[5].

 Model checking works by exhaustively exploring the state space of the system under consideration and looking for a state that violates the specification.
 In model checking, a mathematical model of the system is created, and a formal specification is defined in terms of properties that the system should satisfy.
-The model checker then explores the state space of the system, using algorithms to check that the system satisfies the specification.
+The model checker then explores the state space of the system, using algorithms to check that the system satisfies the specification [1][2][5].
 Model checkers can check both safety properties (properties that must always hold) and liveness properties (properties that eventually hold).

 **Unbounded model checking** searches for any reachable state that violates the specification.
 It usually target small systems for which the set of reachable states is handleable, whereas it is not for big end-to-end systems, like advanced processor cores.
 Indeed, the size of the set of reachable states grows exponentially with the size of the system.
 Thus, **bounded model checking** is often used instead to find bugs.
 The principle is to restrict the set of states to check to the set of reachable states after a few clock cycles.
 The number of considered clock cycles usually depends on the pipeline depth of the processor core.
-This method is sometimes called *bug hunting*: it does not prove correctness of the design overtime, though, this method is still very efficient at finding bugs.
+This method is sometimes called *bug hunting*: it does not prove correctness of the design overtime, though, this method is still very efficient at finding bugs[5].

 The model checking problem is equivalent to a satisfiability (SAT) problem.
 Model checkers usually create a logic formula that should be unsatisfiable if and only if the design is correct.
 It then involves a SAT solver to prove that the formula is unsatisfiable and thus prove correctness of the design.
-Modern model checkers speed up the solving process by constructing a Satisfiability Modulo Theories (SMT) problem instead of a SAT one.
-SMT problems are similar to SAT but are easier to solve for bit vector operations, like additions.
+Modern model checkers speed up the solving process by constructing a Satisfiability Modulo Theories (SMT) problem instead of a SAT one[7].
+SMT problems are similar to SAT but are easier to solve for bit vector operations, like additions[7].

+The verification process of the pentium 4 involved formal verification, which made possible to find around 200 bugs that weren't emphasized by simulation based verification methods[4].